Sale Shopping Guide by I on Image

 It’s very important to set yourself a budget before you hit the shops.
 No bargain is worth going into debt or being unable to do things that you had originally planned.
 Clever marketers have worked relentlessly to make you forget about your realistic budget and you need to be one step ahead.

 2. Buy basics

 These pieces are the foundation of your wardrobe and need to be replaced quite often regardless of their price.
 There is no point paying a full price when you can get a full update for a reduced price.

 Remember that more expensive doesn’t always equal better quality.
 Fine fabrics just don’t last as long as solid materials so think about the purpose of the item before buying.
 I rarely get basic tops from expensive brands as they tend to age very fast simply because they get washed and worn all the time.
 Same goes for anything white and all black cotton, unless you love the faded black grunge-look that looks amazing in denim but quite unkept in shirts and tops.

 I recently replaced a bunch of T-shirts, tops, tights and socks.
-I know it sounds boring, but I do need them every single day.
-I repeat: every single day.
+It sounds boring, I know, but I do need them every single day.
+Repeating: every single day.
 And so do you.
 These great basics will help me to navigate my everyday style but also to tone down outfits that would otherwise be too much for a normal day.
 Read more style tips on how to dress down your dressy items in here.